Japan plane evacuating citizens arrives Tokyo from virus-hit Wuhan

-TOKYO (Reuters) - A chartered plane carrying 206 Japanese nationals evacuated from Wuhan, the epicenter of China’s coronavirus outbreak, arrived at Tokyo’s Haneda airport on Wednesday, as the death toll from the new strain rose to 132.
+TOKYO, Jan 29 (Reuters) - A chartered plane carrying 206 Japanese nationals evacuated from Wuhan, the epicentre of China’s coronavirus outbreak, arrived at Tokyo’s Haneda airport on Wednesday, as the death toll from the new strain rose to 132.

 Japanese Foreign Minister Toshimitsu Motegi said on Tuesday that 650 Japanese citizens were hoping to come home, and the government was making arrangements for additional flights.